Drainable Colostomy Bags

 - Cosmetic closure - the closed outlet can be discreetly tucked away under a soft fronting on the colostomy bag.

 Additionally, the pack of pouches always come supplied with dry wipes and disposable bags

 Never wait for your bag to fill up completely before emptying.
-It will not only make it feel heavy and put strain on the stoma, it will also hang heavily and look bulky through your clothes.
-No, faeces will not back up into your stoma opening.
-You however risk a 'bag blowout'
+It will not only make it feel heavy and put a strain on the stoma, it will also hang heavily and look bulky through your clothes.
+No, feces will not back up into your stoma opening.
+You, however, risk a 'bag blowout'

-One more thing, if you use these drain-able bags, it is recommended that you empty the contents before you remove whole appliance from your stoma and abdomen.
+One more thing, if you use these drainable bags, it is recommended that you empty the contents before you remove the whole appliance from your stoma and abdomen.

 © 2015 AloBeDa